-Clearly, recent weather conditions have a significant impact on how much energy your household consumes.
-In the hotter, more humid months of the year, using a high-performing air conditioner on a frequent basis to cool down the house is a major reason behind an increase in energy usage.
+Recent weather conditions have a significant impact on how much energy your household consumes.
+In the hotter, more humid months of the year, using a high-performing air conditioner frequently to cool down the house is a major reason behind an increase in energy usage.
 On a similar note, your household’s energy consumption can also shoot up during the shorter, colder months of the winter season, especially if you’re spending more time indoors and using electrical equipment to heat your home.

 If seasonal weather changes often cause a surge in your electricity bill, it’s time to look for better methods to adequately cool or heat your home.
-You may also consider switching to a smarter, more cost-effective energy plan in the near future.
+You may also consider switching to a smarter, more cost-effective energy plan shortly.

 The COVID-19 pandemic introduced a new normal at the beginning of last year.
 Today, it still rings true in most household settings.
-Many American families are spending more time at home, whether they’re working, home schooling or simply staying safe at home.
-Unfortunately, this can also drive up the energy usage of a household, due to the fact that more people need heating or cooling day in and day out.
+Many American families are spending more time at home, whether they’re working, homeschooling, or simply staying safe at home.
+Unfortunately, this can also drive up the energy usage of a household, because more people need heating or cooling day in and day out.